opensim-org/opensim-core/DEVELOPING.md

    dependency uses modern CMake practices to export its targets in its Package Configuration file; see https://cmake.org/cmake/help/latest/manual/cmake-packages.7.html.
-2. Ensure the layout of the dependency's installation conforms to OpenSim's layout as described in the section "CMake options for packaging a binary distribution" above.
-3. Ensure the dependency provides a open-source license that is consistent with OpenSim's Apache License 2.0.
+2. Ensure the dependency provides a open-source license that is consistent with OpenSim's Apache License 2.0.
 If the license is not as permissive as Apache License 2.0, the dependency must be optional.
+3. Ensure the layout of the dependency's installation conforms to OpenSim's layout as described in the section "CMake options for packaging a binary distribution" above.
+4. This step is for Linux and macOS.
+Ensure the dependency specifies an RPATH for its shared libraries (see description of RPATH above).
-4. In `README.md`, add a description of the dependency to each "Get the dependencies" section.
+5. In `README.md`, add a description of the dependency to each "Get the dependencies" section.
-5. Add to `dependencies/CMakeLists.txt` a new call to `AddDependency()` to download, build, and install the dependency.
+6. Add to `dependencies/CMakeLists.txt` a new call to `AddDependency()` to download, build, and install the dependency.
 Pass any necessary CMake flags, and attempt to reduce the time required to build the dependency by disabling examples, etc.
-6. If the dependency is optional, add a CMake option to `CMakeLists.txt` to control whether the dependency is used (e.g., `OPENSIM_C3D_PARSER`).
+7. If the dependency is optional, add a CMake option to `CMakeLists.txt` to control whether the dependency is used (e.g., `OPENSIM_C3D_PARSER`).
-7. Add to `CMakeLists.txt` a call to `find_package()`.
+8. Add to `CMakeLists.txt` a call to `find_package()`.
 Provide a hint (`HINTS`) that will help `find_package()` find the dependency if it was built with the superbuild (`dependencies/CMakeLists.txt`).
+9. If linking to the dependency using dynamic (shared) libraries, copy the dynamic libraries.
+   1. Windows: Copy the dependency's dynamic libraries (DLLs) into OpenSim's build directory; this must be done so tests/examples that are run while building OpenSim can find the necessary DLLs.
+      If `OPENSIM_COPY_DEPENDENCIES` is `ON`, ensure the DLLs will be installed in OpenSim's installation.
+Use the CMake macro `OpenSimCopyDependencyDLLsForWin()` to achieve copying into the build directory and the installation.
+   2. UNIX: The shared libraries need not be copied into the build directory, but must be copied into OpenSim's installation if `OPENSIM_COPY_DEPENDENCIES` is `ON`.
-8. Copy shared libraries into the installed OpenSim Python package, if `BUILD_PYTHON_WRAPPING` and `OPENSIM_PYTHON_STANDALONE`).
-If these options are true, then we guarantee for the user that they can use the installed OpenSim Python package without relying on any other files.
+10. Copy shared libraries into the installed OpenSim Python package, if `BUILD_PYTHON_WRAPPING` and `OPENSIM_PYTHON_STANDALONE` are `ON`.
+If these options are on, then we guarantee for the user that they can use the installed OpenSim Python package without relying on any other OpenSim files.
    Use the CMake macro `OpenSimInstallDependencyLibraries()` to facilitate this.
-9. Install the dependency's Windows library (.lib) files in OpenSim's `CMAKE_INSTALL_LIBDIR`.
-These files are needed to build C++ projects that depend on OpenSim.
-TODO where does this happen?

 Perform the additional steps for a **public** dependency: